Inside: Learn how to discipline a toddler with confidence using positive parenting and developmentally appropriate expectations.

 What if I told you that this pattern of disciplining a toddler is the reason that raising a tiny human frequently feels like an unending cycle of negativity and stress?

-Relying on correction and punishment isn’t going to fit the bill if you’re looking to increase cooperation, learning, and connection with your child.
+Relying on correction and punishment to improve child behavior isn’t going to fit the bill if you’re looking to increase cooperation, learning, and connection with your child for the longterm.

 Let’s talk about why and what positive parenting techniques will work when it comes to effective discipline and raising a child with a strong internal compass and in-tact self-esteem.